Luthey-Schulten-Lab/SummerSchool_2025/CME/introduction/README.md

 ## Stochastic Modeling of Cellular Processes

 CME and RDME are algorithms for simulating homogeneous and heterogeneous stochastic chemical reaction kinetics, respectively.
-Ordinary Differential Equations (ODEs) are suitable for macroscopic and homogeneous systems, such as metabolic networks in minimal cells.
+Ordinary Differential Equation (ODE) is suitable for macroscopic and homogeneous systems, such as metabolic networks in minimal cells.
 Brownian Dynamics (BD) is used for modeling the dynamics of chromosome polymers in a continuum.

 <p align="center">
   <img src="../figs/figs_introduction/algorithms.png" width="300" alt="Workflow of jLM"> <br>